Balls Up: Production

 In June 2024, it was announced that Mark Wahlberg and Paul Walter Hauser were cast in the film, with Peter Farrelly directing from a script by Rhett Reese and Paul Wernick.
 In July 2024, Molly Shannon, Eva De Dominici, and Benjamin Bratt joined the film.
 In August, Daniela Melchior and Eric André joined the cast.
 In September, Chelsey Crisp joined the cast.

 Filming

 Principal photography began in mid-July 2024 at Village Roadshow Studios in Queensland.
 Some filming took place in places around Brisbane, Queensland, particularly in front of the Town Hall.

+Release

+The film was released worldwide on Prime Video on April 15, 2026.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 34 out of 100, based on 8 critics, indicating "generally unfavorable" reviews.

+M.N.
+Miller of FandomWire wrote that Balls Up "suggests comedy has passed Peter Farrelly by."